-- 1. Log-on to the client where the settings for the Spectrum[TM] Technology Platform SAP Module is to be configured. - 2.
+- 1. Log-on to the client where the settings for the SpectrumTM Technology Platform SAP Module is to be configured. - 2.
 Enter the transaction code SCPR20.
-This activates BC sets and places the default entries on the Spectrum[TM] Technology Platform customizing tables. - 3.
-In the BC Set field, enter 9. /HSGRP1/BCSET_BC_BAS_DES. - 4.
+This activates BC sets and places the default entries on the SpectrumTM Technology Platform customizing tables. - 3.
+In the BC Set field, enter 9. /HSGRP1/BCSET\BC\BAS\DES. - 4.
 Activate it with the options Overwrite All Data and Default Mode.

 C Activation Options

-Caution You have s records will be crea started the BC Set activation If ted and/or existing ones overw you continue, new data ritten.
+Caution You have started the BC Set activation If you continue, new data records will be created and/or existing ones overwritten.

 Activation Information Activation Options

 Activated By: FSALVADOR Overwrite Data

 Date/Time: 15.09.2008 / 16:06:05 Overwrite All Data

 System/Client: DC6 / 100 O Default Values not Overwritten

 Workbench Regst: Not Required

 Customizing Reqst: DC6K900105 Select Activation Mode

 Activation Links: Create Locally Default Mode (Reccomend)

 O Expert Mode

 Activation Languages: German

 English

+•